 Nor did he lie, before this, as if languid; there was no after, no before—they were not there until God moved upon these waters.

-The tone turns polemical in verse 82, and Beatrice moves into a condemnation of those preachers who instead of following Scripture go about inventing anything they want to invent — and who indeed lie (“e mente” in verse 100 = “and he lies”).
+The tone turns polemical in verse 82, and Beatrice moves into a condemnation of those preachers who instead of following Scripture go about inventing anything they want.
+Such preachers even lie (“e mente” in verse 100 = “and he lies”).
 Here we have the worst of human creativity.
+The best of human creativity — in stark contrast to the mendaciously inventive preachers — is poetry, philosophy, art: all the great products of human invention.
+One instance is the poetic work that we are reading and that Dante wrote: the teodìa that required all the poet’s resources of memory and of concetto diviso to create.

 Vedi l’eccelso omai e la larghezza de l’etterno valor, poscia che tanti speculi fatti s’ha in che si spezza, uno manendo in sé come davanti.
 (Par.
 29.142-45)